-The amount of money Americans spend on their pets rises every year.
+As another indication of our affection for our pets, the amount of money Americans spend on them for non-medical reasons rises every year.
 Last year we spent $30.4 billion (some sources reported as high as $60 billion).
 I bet a billion of that was for Halloween costumes.

-Charles, a long-time friend of mine living in San Diego, recounted Denise’s story to me.
-She’s his yoga instructor and friend.
-He told me the story in the context of side work he does taking friends and their pets to veterinarians he knows in Tijuana.
+Charles, a long-time friend of mine living in San Diego, recounted Denise’s story to me in the context of side work he does taking friends and their pets to veterinarians he knows in Tijuana.